YueqiCao/Tropical-Abel-Jacobi/README.md

 You can use the following BibTex entry:
 ```
 @misc{cao2025computingtropicalabeljacobitransform,
-      title={Computing the tropical Abel--Jacobi Transform and tropical distances for metric graphs},
+      title={Computing the Tropical Abel--Jacobi Transform and Tropical Distances for Metric Graphs},
       author={Yueqi Cao and Anthea Monod},
       year={2025},
       eprint={2504.11619},